Chandra Wickramasinghe

 Wickramasinghe has advanced numerous fringe claims, including the argument that various outbreaks of illnesses on Earth are of extraterrestrial origins, including the 1918 flu pandemic and certain outbreaks of polio and mad cow disease.
-For the 1918 flu pandemic they hypothesised that cometary dust brought the virus to Earth simultaneously at multiple locations—a view almost universally dismissed by experts on this pandemic.
+For the 1918 flu pandemic they proposed that cometary dust brought the virus to Earth simultaneously at multiple locations—a view dismissed by experts on this pandemic.
 Claims connecting terrestrial disease and extraterrestrial pathogens have been rejected by the scientific community.

 Wickramasinghe has written more than 40 books about astrophysics and related topics; he has made appearances on radio, television and film, and he writes online blogs and articles.
 He has appeared on BBC Horizon, UK Channel 5 and the History Channel.
 He appeared on the 2013 Discovery Channel program "Red Rain".
 He has an association with Daisaku Ikeda, president of the Buddhist sect Soka Gakkai International, that led to the publication of a dialogue with him, first in Japanese and later in English, on the topic of Space and Eternal Life.